Ladvien/ladvien.github.io/_posts/2017-08-08-hmis-r-sql-work-challenge-four.md

 ---
 # Creating Reusable Code

-Writing report code which can be reused is critical to writing effective reports.
+Writing report code which can be reused is critical to being effective.
 By now, hopefully, you see the power of SQL-R, especially around HMIS data.
 But you may still feel slow.
 Or have thoughts like, "If I pulled these data into Excel I could manually filter them in 1/10th the time."
 That's probably true.
-But, after manually filtering dataset after dataset it becomes apparent finding a way to automate the task would save many hours in the long-run.
-Thus, writing an R script for routine tasks would save countless hours of monotony
+But, after manually filtering dataset after dataset it becomes apparent finding a way to automate some tasks would save many hours in the long-run.
+Thus, writing an R scripts for routine work would save countless hours of monotony

 However, one problem remains, each task has will usually have a _slight_ variation from the one before it.
 This causes you to write 95% of the same code with a slight tweak for the current project.
 And that doesn't save time at all.
 In the programming world, the 95% code which is the same is known as [bolierplate code](https://en.wikipedia.org/wiki/Boilerplate_code).